 scores.entry(String::from("Blue")).or_insert(50);

 println!("{:?}", scores);

+Listing 8-23: Using the entry method to only insert if the key does not already have a value

-The or_insert method on Entry returns the value for the corresponding Entry key if it exists, and if not, inserts its argument as the new value for this key and returns the modified Entry.
-This is much cleaner than writing the logic ourselves, and in addition, plays more nicely with the borrow checker.
+The or_insert method on Entry is defined to return the value for the corresponding Entry key if that key exists, and if not, inserts the parameter as the new value for this key and returns the modified Entry.
+This technique is much cleaner than writing the logic ourselves, and in addition, plays more nicely with the borrow checker.

-This code will print {"Yellow": 50, "Blue": 10}.
-The first call to entry will insert the key for the Yellow team with the value 50, since the Yellow team doesn’t have a value already.
-The second call to entry will not change the hash map since the Blue team already has the value 10.
+Running the code in Listing 8-23 will print {"Yellow": 50, "Blue": 10}.
+The first call to entry will insert the key for the Yellow team with the value 50 because the Yellow team doesn’t have a value already.
+The second call to entry will not change the hash map because the Blue team already has the value 10.

-Update a Value Based on the Old Value
+Updating a Value Based on the Old Value

-Another common use case for hash maps is to look up a key’s value then update it, based on the old value.
-For instance, if we wanted to count how many times each word appeared in some text, we could use a hash map with the words as keys and increment the value to keep track of how many times we’ve seen that word.
-If this is the first time we’ve seen a word, we’ll first insert the value 0.
+Another common use case for hash maps is to look up a key’s value and then update it based on the old value.
+For instance, Listing 8-24 shows code that counts how many times each word appears in some text.
+We use a hash map with the words as keys and increment the value to keep track of how many times we’ve seen that word.
+If it’s the first time we’ve seen a word, we’ll first insert the value 0:

 use std::collections::HashMap;